 Throughout his fight for a better world, Michael has remained committed to reason, critical thinking, and evidence-based action.
 His professional life as a biochemist—teaching inorganic, organic, and biochemistry at Upsala College and New Jersey Medical School—was grounded in these principles.
 As a scientist, he embraced rationalism and empiricism; as a human being, he sought peace through mindfulness meditation and yoga.
 Michael is a proud member of the 100-mile Swim Club, an avid gym-goer, and a scuba diver.
 He finds joy in books, dogs, music, and personal growth.

 Michael has passed his activism torch.
 His advice to following generation is simple: embrace lifelong learning, remain adaptable, follow your passions, and take risks.
 Cultivate healthy habits, live within your means, and build meaningful connections.
 Above all, make a positive impact and believe in yourself.
 While Michael has dedicated his life to reducing suffering and injustices, and while his values continue to be embedded in science, humanity, environmental conservation, freedom and justice he now passes the torch to younger generations.
 He plans to spend his golden years using his time, talent, treasure and toil practicing self-care, and investing in his health, happiness, and serenity.
+Living a lifelong triad of learning, exercise, and music practice.
 Michael’s current motto is: “Physician, heal thyself.”
 He has turned inward, focusing on wellness, gratitude, and peace.
 He believes the greatest investment is in oneself, yielding the best returns.
 Living authentically and unconcerned with others' opinions, he recognizes that true freedom comes from being true to oneself.
 As Oscar Wilde once said, "Be yourself; everyone else is already taken."

 DEBBIE